-When you're thinking about purchasing a new sofa, you'll want to check our sofa buying tips.
+When you're thinking about purchasing a new sofa, you'll want to check the sofa buying tips.
 While it is important to choose a sofa in just the right color, it is just as important to get one that will last.
 Inexpensive furniture can break, pop springs, and look out of shape within a year of constant use.
 Quality construction will offer years of enjoyment and has enough good "bones" to allow you to reupholster and update it periodically.

 What Style of Cushions Do You Prefer?

 First, decide if you prefer the look of loose back cushions or attached back cushions.
 Loose cushions give you the option of turning the pillows as needed, while attached backs won't need fluffing or rearranging.
 Be sure to sit on the sofa you are considering.
 Is it comfortable?
 Are the arms the right height for taking a nap or reading a book?

 How Many Cushions Do You Like on a Sofa?